nightfox/rubango/README.md

       sp_default :user, proc { method_to_determine_current_user }
     end

-To track different actions, you must now tell SaasPulse which actions you would like to track:
+To track different actions, you must now tell Totango which actions you would like to track:

     class MyController < ApplictationController
       track :index